Wartem/flask-vite-systemd-generator/README.md

 ### 📋 Limitations

-- Basic default configurations that may need customization
+- Default configurations that may need customization
 - Limited error handling capabilities
 - May not suit complex deployment requirements
 - Should be reviewed and adjusted for specific security needs